isabella232/lib-tcp-server/README.md

 The name or IP address of the machine where the remote application (that will receive outgoing messages) runs.
 - **remotePort**:integer
 The TCP port on which the remote application (that will receive outgoing messages) listens.
+- **logToStdOut**:boolean
+By default various log message are printed to StdOut.
+This can help troubleshooting while developing.
+Set this property to false to disable such printouts.

 ## JSON Format of Incoming Messages